 Community Ambassadors in English

 Students in this position help run Year 6 transition days, Year 5&6 open evening, outreach projects into the community.
 There is also the chance to work with and visiting our feeder primary schools on a selection of different projects throughout the year.

 Our Peer Mentors are trained to support other students who may need support with any issues they are faced with.

 Primary Lead Transition Ambassadors

-Students are in position to lead assemblies with the students coming into the Academy.
+Students are in a position to lead assemblies with the students coming into the Academy.
 Work in the Primary Schools and in after school clubs in the Academy to support the transition of our students from primary to secondary school.